How often should bearded dragons be fed?

 Fruits

-Fruits should be offered only as occasional treats in small quantities, not a “staple” or routine part of your dragon’s diet.
+Fruit should be offered only as rare treats in small quantities, not a “staple” or routine part of your dragon’s diet.

 Why?
 Fruits have a high sugar content, so they can contribute obesity, which in turn contributes to other health problems.
 Also concerning, “Prevalence and risk factors for dental disease in captive Central bearded dragons (Pogona vitticeps) in the United Kingdom” by Rebecca Mott et al. found that “fruit could be the main dietary risk factor for dental disease,” and concluded that fruit should be altogether excluded from pet bearded dragons’ diet.